minio/docs/source/includes/common/common-minio-kes.rst

 .. start-kes-configuration-minio-desc

 Add the following lines to the MinIO Environment file on each MinIO host.
-See the tutorials for :ref:`minio-snsd`, :ref:`minio-snmd`, or :ref:`minio-mnmd` for complete descriptions of a base MinIO environment file.
+See the tutorials for :ref:`minio-snsd`, :ref:`minio-snmd`, or :ref:`minio-mnmd` for more detailed descriptions of a base MinIO environment file.

 This command assumes the ``minio-kes.cert``, ``minio-kes.key``, and ``kes-server.cert`` certificates are accessible at the specified location: